feifel/kani-tts-training-docker/README.md

 # kani tts training
-This docker project contains everything for kani tts training, which is needed to add custom voices for kani tts.
-You can provide a large audio speech as wave file as input and it will split the audio file into chunks of max 5 seconds, optimized to fine tune TTS models.
+This docker project contains everything for kani tts finetuning, which is needed to add custom voices for kani tts.
+To build your custom voice, you need a large audio speech file of 30-90 Minutes.
+That file than can be processed in 4 steps to build a custom voice:
+1. The large audio speech as wave file is split into chunks of max 5 seconds, optimized to fine tune TTS models.
 It also does STT to provide a metadata.csv file that contains the transcription for each of the generated audio chunks.
-In a second step you then convert those chunks into a huggingface dataset file.
+2. Convert those chunks into a huggingface dataset file
-In the third step you then convert that dataset to a nano dataset, which is a special encoding that makes kani-tts very fast and minimize the delay in TTS generation.
+3. Convert that dataset to a nano dataset, which is a special encoding that makes kani-tts very fast and minimize the delay in TTS generation.
-The last step is the fine-tuning step that creates the final model, that can be used by kani tts for inference, i.e. convert text to speech (TTS).
+4. Run the actual fine-tuning step that creates the final model, that can be used by kani tts for inference, i.e. convert text to speech (TTS).

 ## How slicing is done
 1. Split the audio on silent passages that are > 500ms